CellProfiler/CellProfiler-Analyst/docs/source/3_properties_file.rst

 Columns ignored by Classifier
 -----------------------------
-The following field (optional) specifies columns in the per-object table that you want Classifier to ignore when finding rules for classifying objects.
+The following field (optional) specifies columns in the per-object table that you want Classifier to ignore when classifying objects.
 Classifier automatically ignores columns defined by the table_id, image_id, and object_id fields, as well as any columns that contain non-numeric data.
 When using this field to specify additional columns to ignore, note that your column names cannot contain commas because commas are used to separate each column name.
 You can also use regular expressions to refer to a set of column names for Classifier to ignore:

 .. code-block:: text